-Steamboat Springs, Colorado is a remote ski town with surprisingly a lot to do even if you don’t ski or snowboard.
+Steamboat Springs is a remote ski town in northwestern Colorado with, surprisingly, a lot to do even if you don’t ski or snowboard.
 If you are visiting Steamboat Springs in winter, knowing what to expect both on and off the mountain will help you plan the perfect trip.

 How to get to Steamboat Springs, Colorado

 The biggest downfall to visiting Steamboat in winter, especially when traveling with children, is that it isn’t the easiest ski resort to get to in Colorado.